With the right fixtures and accessories, you can refresh the look of your retail space and drive sales.

 Customers like stores that follow a standard layout so that they know where to find what they need easily.
 As a sales strategy, stores regularly make subtle changes to their layout to introduce new products along the usual path a customer follows.

 There are two types of customers: mission-oriented – “get in, get out” and browsers who like to explore.
 Browsers look forward to seeing what new deals are happening during their weekly visit and you can rely on sales from this group.
 Your goal should be to interrupt your get in-get out customers on their path with a strategic product display right at the front of the store for a special promotion like a Weber Genesis II barbecue sale with free delivery and assembly.
 This will improve your product margins by adding to your regular sales by browsers who avoid purchasing barbecues because of the work that goes into bringing it back home.

-How You Can Use The Same Space to Sell More
+How You Can Use The Same Retail Space to Sell More

-Each section of your store serves a purpose.
+Each section of your retail space serves a purpose.
 With the hardware store example, some sections or departments are Appliances, Backyard Living, Everyday Living, Paint, and so on.
 In each department, similar items are grouped together for customers to find the item they need easily.

-Here’s how you can maximize the space in different departments in order to sell more product:
+Here’s how you can maximize the retail space in different departments in order to sell more product:

 The Appliance Department

 Countertop appliance products come in boxes.
 Basic retail 101 for shelving says you would organize these by type and stack each box.
 However, you want to interrupt your customers so they see more options rather than a shelf of boxed stock.
 Enhance the standard method with the following accessories and strategies so that customers who need a toaster will stop and take notice of the many different types of toasters or stop a customer who didn’t come in for a toaster to see the ones on display and contemplate bringing one home.